 Sometimes the sound will sort of fade in and out if the pads are

 bad.
+Another common problem is crosstalk between channels.
 So, even though it's a hassle, change those pads!

 The easiest way to replace your pads is to purchase new pads.
 A fellow tracker manufactures his own and they're just like the real thing.
 Unfortunately, the link I had to the website where these can be ordered is now a dead link.
 I will do some research and when I find a new link I'll post it here.